-Scored Apprentice, Proficient, or Distinguished level on each of the following state assessments:

-Seventh-grade Reading Assessment Yes No Seventh-grade Mathematics Assessment Yes No

-Note: While these two state assessments are taken in the seventh grade, the results of these assessments are received and documented in the fall of the eighth-grade year and are used to determine minimum competency for transition from eighth to ninth grade.

-☐ Congratulations!
-You are on track to complete the necessary standards for promotion to the ninth grade. ☐ Attention!
-You are not on track to complete the necessary standards for promotion to the ninth grade.
-Contact your counselor at 485- for additional information.
+→ Score Apprentice, Proficient, or Distinguished l level or each of the following state assessments: Seventh-grade Reading Assessment Yes No Seventh-grade Mathematics Assessment Yes No Note: While these two state assessments are taken in the sin the fall of the eighth-grade year and are used to determine Ü rade, the results of these assessments are received and documented um competency for transition from eighth to ninth grade.
+Congratulations!
+You are on track to complete theAttention!
+You are not on track to complete the ne · Contact your counselor at 485- for addi tional information.
 Completed by: Date: